mikkelertbjerg/gRPC-vs-REST/README.md

 * to adhere to the multiple data structures rule, there will be a database which will feed us, single instances of an object, and feed us multiple instances of objects we can turn into a list.
 * Each API will have six methods to call.
     * three for a single instance which takes a parameter of Id.
+        * each one with a larger payload
     * three for a collection of 100 instances, which takes no parameters.
+        * each one with a larger payload
 * Each API will be tested with a client written in C# as a console app.
     * Time will be measured with .NET Stopwatch.
     * the stopwatch will begin when the method is called and end when the API returns the full data.